nlivaic/DistributedSystems/README.md

   * Alternate Key
   * Natural Key
   * Public Key
   * Hash - a.k.a.
 Content Addressed Storage, using the content to identify itself.
+This value is the same irrelevant of which node does the calculation.
     * One use is to do cache busting for client-side cached components (e.g. JS files).
 However, if caching is done based on query string (`file.js?v=123`), then this does not play well with rolling deployments where we might have multiple versions of `file.js` deployed - request for `file.js?v=456` will bust the local cache, but the load balancer will still forward the request to one of the deployed versions of the application and it might not necessarily be the one where `file.js?v=456` is stored, thus potentially retrieving an older version (`file.js?v=123`) and causing the browser to store the wrong version as `file.js?v=456`.
 If we name our resources according to the hash derived from the resource (`file-123.js`) than cache busting will work with multiple versions deployed.
     * Advantages:
       * Naturally immutable: if the hash is different, it's a different object.